-- If you are allergic to any drugs - If you are taking any other medicines or herbal medicines - If you are pregnant or breastfeeding, or if you are planning to become pregnant in the future - If you have had a heart attack recently or have any heart problems - If you have a history of epilepsy or fits - If you have glaucoma - If you have difficulty in passing water - If you have thyroid disease - If you have or have had a mental health problem - If you are taking an antidepressant medicine, especially one called a monoamine oxidase inhibitor (MAOI) - If you have or have had a history of excessive alcohol use, recreational drug use or addiction to prescribed or over-the-counter medication - If you are regularly taking strong opioid medicines (e.g. tramadol, tapentadol, morphine, oxycodone, fentanyl).
+- If you are allergic to any drugs - If you are taking any other medicines or herbal medicines, including prescribed, over the counter or herbal treatments - ▶ If you are pregnant or breastfeeding, or if you are planning to become pregnant in the future - ▶ If you have had a heart attack recently or have any heart problems - If you have a history of epilepsy or fits - If you have glaucoma - If you have difficulty in passing water - If you have thyroid disease - If you have or have had a mental health problem - If you are taking an antidepressant medicine, especially one called a monoamine oxidase inhibitor (MAOI) - If you have or have had a history of excessive alcohol use, recreational drug use or addiction to prescribed or over-the-counter medication - If you are regularly taking strong opioid medications (e.g. Tramadol, Tapentadol, Morphine, Oxycodone, Fentanyl).